PlatinumVox/Sai-Alawo/Alawo Complete.md

 removal of their title well.
 I imagine the fight that followed was brutal.
-But the Devwi did not stand a chance; the J'van flew in reinforcements and quickly killed all of theDevwi… all but one… He, she… it… doesDevwi have a gender?”
+But the Devwi did not stand a chance; the J'van flew in reinforcements and quickly killed all of theDevwi… all but one… He, she… it… does Devwi have a gender?”
 “Don’t knowz.”

 “Well ‘it’ stole a craft and fled out into uncharted undergrounds of Alawo, the